Access graph: a novel graph representation of public transport networks for accessibility analysis: Results and analysis

-This section presents the results for all 51 metro networks included in our analysis.
-The results of the average degree and degree distribution analysis as described in the previous section (\ref{sec:amsterdam}) are shown for all metros in Figure \ref{fig:degdist}.
-Each of the subplots represents a separate network (city) and shows the time evolution of the access graph with the heatmaps representing node degree distributions.
-Average degree at each $t_b$ bin is plotted with red markers.
+In this section, we turn to numerical results for the access indicators introduced in \ref{sec:indicators} for all 51 metro networks included in our analysis.
+The discussion in the previous section (\ref{sec:amsterdam}) serves as a basis for interpreting the reported values.
+The heatmap plots of degree distribution and the $\langle k\rangle^{\prime}(t_b)$ and $JSD(t_b)$ plots that were shown for Oslo and Vienna in Figures \ref{fig:example_heatmaps} and \ref{fig:oslo_vienna_metrics} are given for all cities in Figures \ref{fig:degdist} and \ref{fig:all_cities_indicators}.
+In the latter figures, each of the subplots represents a separate network (city) and shows the time evolution of the observed quantities.